Sajidbm/Aerial-Data-Analysis/readme.md

 To begin our experimentation, we also assume that the adversary has full knowledge of the flight path.
 Here are the characteristics of the class:

-- Given the flight path (an array of coordinates) and a target trajectory, our adversary will be able to output corrupt GPS positions, frequency, velocities, and horizontal+vertical dilutions that attains the target trajectory (post pose correction).
+- Given the flight path (an array of coordinates) and a target trajectory, our adversary class will be able to output corrupt GPS positions, frequency, velocities, and horizontal+vertical dilutions that attains the target trajectory (post pose correction).
-    - To avoiding integrating autopilot pose correction algorithm, we will (naively) assume that corrected pose, up to a rotation and a scale factor, is equal to the false course fused by spoofed GPS and IMU.
-Meaning, it's be sufficient for the adversary class to back-calculate the outputs relative to the estimated false flight course (pre pose correction).
+    - To avoid integrating autopilot pose correction algorithm, we will (naively) assume that corrected pose, up to a rotation and a scale factor, is equal to the false course fused by spoofed GPS and IMU.
+Meaning, it's be sufficient for the adversary class to back-calculate the outputs relative only to the estimated false flight course (pre pose correction).
 For now, we'll just assume that pose correction is equal in magnitude and opposite in direction.